Beroe abyssicola

 Beroe abyssicola is a species of beroid ctenophore, or comb jelly.
 It is largely found in deep waters in the North Pacific Ocean, and is common in Japan and the Arctic Ocean.
-A predator, Beroe feeds mostly on other ctenophores by swallowing them whole.
+A predator, B. abyssicola feeds mostly on other ctenophores by swallowing them whole.
 Like other ctenophores, B. abyssicola has a simple nervous system in the form of a nerve net, which it uses to direct its movement, feeding, and hunting behaviors.

 Description

 Beroe abyssicola is a pelagic ctenophore species that inhabits the North Pacific.
 Like other Beroida, B. abyssicola has a very different body plan from other Ctenophores, namely the lack of any tentacles in any life stage.
 B. abyssicola has a muscular, flat, and cylindrical body.
 It can grow up to 7 cm long, shorter than other beroids, but larger than most ctenophores.
 Its body is more opaque than other ctenophores and can have coloration red or purple.
 When not feeding, the large mouth is kept closed using adhesive bands of epithelial cells that stick together, holding the mouth closed.